 - Fresenius Medical Care offers services and products for patients with chronic kidney failure.
-As of December 31, 2016, Fresenius Medical Care treated 308,471 patients at 3,624 dialysis clinics.
-Dialyzers, dialysis machines, and renal pharmaceuticals are among the most important product lines.
-In addition, Fresenius Medical Care offers dialysis-related services, among others in the field of Care Coordination. - Fresenius Kabi specializes in intra-venously administered generic drugs (IV drugs), clinical nutrition, and infusion therapies.
+As of December 31, 2017, Fresenius Medical Care treated 320,960 patients at 3,752 dialysis clinics.
+Dialyzers and dialysis machines are among the most important product lines.
+In addition, Fresenius Medical Care offers dialysis-related services, among others in the field of Care Coordination. - Fresenius Kabi specializes in intravenously administered generic drugs (IV drugs), clinical nutrition, and infusion therapies.
 The company is also a supplier of medical devices and products of transfusion technology.
-The company sells its products mainly to hospitals. - Fresenius Helios is the largest hospital operator in Germany.
-At the end of 2016, Fresenius Helios operated a total of 112 hospitals with around 35,000 beds in Germany.
-In addition to 88 acute care hospitals, including 7 maximum care hospitals in Berlin-Buch, Duisburg, Erfurt, Krefeld, Schwerin, Wiesbaden, and Wuppertal, the HELIOS Group has 24 post-acute care clinics.
-Following the closing of the acquisition of Quirónsalud in January 2017, Fresenius Helios is also the largest private hospital operator in Spain.
-At the end of 2016, Quirónsalud operated 43 hospitals, 39 outpatient centers and around 300 Occupational Risk Prevention centers. - Fresenius Vamed manages projects and provides services for hospitals and other health care facilities worldwide.
+In addition, we are developing products with a focus on oncology and autoimmune diseases within the biosimilars segment of Fresenius Kabi. - Fresenius Helios is Europe's leading private hospital operator.
+The company comprises Helios Germany and Helios Spain (Quirónsalud).
+At the end of 2017, Helios Germany operated a total of 111 hospitals with around 35,000 beds in Germany.
+In addition to 88 acute care hospitals, including 7 maximum care hospitals in Berlin-Buch, Duisburg, Erfurt, Krefeld, Schwerin, Wiesbaden, and Wuppertal, Helios Germany has 23 post-acute care clinics.
+Quirónsalud operated 45 hospitals, 55 outpatient centers, and around 300 Occupational Risk Prevention centers at the end of 2017.

+• Fresenius Vamed manages projects and provides services for hospitals and other health care facilities worldwide.
 The portfolio ranges along the entire value chain - from project development, planning, and turnkey construction, via maintenance and technical management, to total operational management.

-Fresenius has an international sales network and maintains approximately 90 production sites.
+Fresenius has an international sales network and maintains more than 90 production sites.
 Large production sites are located in the United States, China, Japan, Germany, and Sweden.
 Production plants are also located in other European countries and in Latin America, Asia-Pacific, and South Africa.